R2Northstar/NorthstarWiki/docs/using-northstar/playing-on-linux.md

 1. Download the latest version of Northstar from the [releases](https://github.com/R2Northstar/Northstar/releases) page
 2. Extract all contents of the file to your Titanfall 2 folder ( Right click _Titanfall 2_ > Open _Properties_ > Click _Local Files_ > Click _Browse_ )
-3. Rename _Titanfall2.exe_ to anything else ( for example _Titanfall2old.exe_ ), and rename _NorthstarLauncher.exe_ to _Titanfall2.exe_
+3. Rename _Titanfall2.exe_ to anything else ( for example _Titanfall2old.exe_ ), and rename _NorthstarLauncher.exe_ to _Titanfall2.exe_.
+Alternatively to renaming _NorthStarLauncher.exe_, you can create a symlink to make future Northstar updates easier.
+This can be done by executing the following in the Titanfall 2 directory:
+> ln NorthstarLauncher.exe Titanfall2.exe

 Now Steam will automatically launch Northstar when you hit play.
 Just launch the game through Steam and you should be greeted with a Northstar welcome message upon entering the main menu.

 > **Note:** There is a current bug where the game would sometimes launch vanilla Titanfall 2 instead of Northstar.
-There is no universal fix for this, but people have reported changing Proton versions to _Proton 5.13_ or _Proton Experimental_ and deleting the Proton prefix folder (`Steam/steamapps/compatdata/1237970/`) could help resolve this issue
+There is no universal fix for this, but people have reported changing Proton versions to _Proton 5.13_ or _Proton Experimental_ and deleting the Proton prefix folder (`Steam/steamapps/compatdata/1237970/`) could help resolve this issue.
+Using [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom) has also been reported to resolve the issue.

 > If you are still suffering from this bug, try running the game through Lutris.
 The bug doesn't seem to happen there